idaholab/swift/doc/content/source/tensor_computes/LBMComputeChemicalPotential.md

 ## Overview

-Evaluates the Cahn\-Hilliard chemical potential for a phase field `\phi` using a double\-well potential and interfacial energy term.
+Evaluates the Cahn\-Hilliard chemical potential for a phase field $\phi$ using a double\-well potential and interfacial energy term.
 Provide the scalar field via [!param](/TensorComputes/Solve/LBMComputeChemicalPotential/phi) and its Laplacian via [!param](/TensorComputes/Solve/LBMComputeChemicalPotential/laplacian_phi).
 Control the interface